ethanwhite/swc-bootcamp-material/Lectures/shell.md

 To change directories

-    cd swc
+    cd SWC

-Since ``swc`` is in our current directory we can just type it's name.
+Since ``SWC`` is in our current directory we can just type it's name.
 We can also specify the full path to allow us to jump to other areas.

     cd /home/ethan/